savadev/sys_admin_scripts/README.md

                             "directoryB",
                             "ETC"
                         ],
-  "backupDestination": "<some location you want to back up to>" }
+  "backupDestination": "<some location you want to back up to>", "tempDirectories": [
+                            "<Directories to delete files from>"
+                    ]
+}

 ```